General Terms and Conditions for Bachelor’s study programme

 5. Virtual campus and digital learning material

-Central learning processes in the programme as well as the programme organization are internet-based via the virtual campus of IU International University of Applied Sciences.
+Central learning processes in the programme as well as the programme organisation are internet-based via the virtual campus of IU International University of Applied Sciences.
 The provision of the necessary technical equipment is not included in the programme fees.
 The participant is solely responsible for providing technical equipment (hardware and software) that meets the requirements of IU.
-The participant is obligated to independently find out whether the online tools and other technologies used by IU which are necessary for the execution of this contract are available in his:her region.
-An overview of the necessary online tools and the required technical equipment (software and hardware) are listed on the website (LINK: https://www.iu-fernstudium.de/en/advice-and-faq/faqs/).
+The participant is obligated to inform him:herself independently whether the online tools and other technologies used by IU which are necessary for the execution of this contract are available in his:her region.
+An overview of the necessary online tools and the required technical equipment (software and hardware) are listed on the website (https://www.iu-fernstudium.de/en/advice-and-faq/faqs/).

 6. Right of withdrawal

 The participant has the right to withdraw from this contract within one month without giving reasons.
 The withdrawal period is one month from the day on which the participant receives access to the learning material.
 In order to exercise the right of withdrawal, the participant must inform IU Internationale Hochschule GmbH of his:her decision to withdraw from this contract by means of a clear declaration (e.g. a letter sent by post or an e-mail).
-He:she may use the model withdrawal form, which is made available to the participant digitally in the Campus Management System, for this purpose, but it is not mandatory.
-To comply with he:she sends the notification of the exercise of the right of withdrawal before the expiry of the withdrawal period.
+He:she may use the model withdrawal form [https://res.cloudinary.com/iugroup/image/upload/v1717503731/Widerrufsformular-FS-EN_iiywoe.pdf], which is made available to the participant digitally in the Campus Management System, for this purpose, but it is not mandatory.
+To comply with the withdrawal period, it is sufficient that he:she sends the notification of the exercise of the right of withdrawal before the expiry of the withdrawal period.

-IU grants the participant one month, which is not charged, if the participant decides not to continue the programme within the withdrawal period.
+IU grants the participant one month, which is not charged, if the participant decides not to continue the programme within the withdrawal period (“trial month”).
 If the participant continues his:her programme and does not exercise his:her right of withdrawal, this first month shall be deemed to be a regular programme period for which a fee is charged.

 7. Data protection